-Team Munson students and staff use PAWS-itive expectations to guide behavior:

-Promote responsibility Act with respect Work together Stop bullying behavior
+Team Munson students and staff use PAWS-itive expectations to guide behavior: Promote responsibility Act with respect Work together Stay safe and stop bullying behavior

 To ensure a positive school experience for all students, clear, consistent and ageappropriate behavior expectations are modeled and taught by staff to students.
 Simply, our staff will work with students, modeling and teaching them to be safe, respectful to people and property, and responsible to do their best and care for others.